ucd-cws/m2ee/image/readme.md

-# Spot to stick .img file
+# Spot to stick source .img file

-Image files should be named upload2ee.img or change input_image path in config.py
+Image files should be named upload2ee.img or change input_image path in `config.py`

-Converted geotiff file will be saved in this folder as well
+Converted geotiff file will also be saved in this folder.